elfsternberg/boggle-solver/docs/20190805_Tries_in_Rust.md

 of its terminator status.

-So, our search feature will be a recursive function that, letter by letter, transits the trie node by node.
+So, our search feature will be a recursive function that, letter by letter, visits the trie node by node.
 If the word exhausts and we're still in the trie, we check the end state (always `true` for a prefix, `is a terminator` for a word), otherwise we recurse down to the next letter and the next node.